 CPD and Compliance Audits

-An essential component of the Board's recertification framework is the audit of CPD records.
-An audit is an official examination of CPD records against a set of pre-determined criteria.
-These audits are a means of reassuring both the Medical Radiation Technologists Board and the New Zealand public that practising medical imaging and/or radiation therapy practitioners are engaged in an ongoing process to maintain their competence within their relevant scopes of practice.
+Audits reassure the Board and the New Zealand public, that practising medical imaging and/or radiation therapy practitioners, are engaged in an ongoing process to maintain their competence within their scope of practice.

-The Board undertakes an annual audit of approximately 10% of registered and practicing medical imaging and/or radiation therapy practitioners to assess their compliance with the CPD programme in which they are enrolled.
-This audit is separate from any audit process undertaken by the specific recertification (CPD) programme provider.
+The Board undertakes an annual audit of 20% of practicing medical imaging and/or radiation therapy practitioners holding a current annual practising certificate (APC) to assess their compliance with the Board’s CPD requirements for recertification.

 Audit participants are selected randomly.
-If you have been audited within the previous 3-year period and passed all of the audit requirements, your name will not be included in the current audit.
-However if you were exempted, failed the previous audit or recalled for audit, you can expect to be included in the next audit.
+If you have been audited within the previous five-year period and passed all of the audit requirements, your name will not be included in the current audit.
+However if you were exempted, failed the previous audit or recalled for audit, you may be included in the next audit.

 Exemption from Audits